 One solution to Simonset's dilemma involves interest rate futures, which are based on a hypothetical 20-year Treasury bond with a 6% semiannual coupon.
 If interest rates in the economy go up, the value of the hypothetical T-bond will go down, and vice versa.
 In our example, Simonset is worried about an increase in interest rates.
 Should rates rise, the hypothetical Treasury bond's value would decline.
 Therefore, Simonset could sell T-bond futures for delivery in 6 months to hedge its position.
 If interest rates rise, Simonset will have to pay a higher interest rate when it issues its own bonds.
 However, it will make a profit on its futures position because it will have presold the bonds at a higher price than it will have to pay to cover (repurchase) them.
-Of course, if interest rates decline, Simonset will lose on its futures position, but this will be offset by the fact that it will get to pay a lower interest rate when it issues its bonds.
+Of course, if interest rates decline then Simonset will lose on its futures position, but this will be offset by the lower interest rate paid when it issues its bonds.

 Our examples show that forward contracts and futures can be used to hedge, or reduce, risks.
-It has been estimated that more than 95% of all such transactions are indeed designed as hedges, with banks and futures dealers serving as middlemen between hedging counterparties.
+It has been estimated that more than 95% of all such transactions are indeed designed as hedges, with banks and futures dealers serving as intermediaries between hedging counterparties.
 Interest rate and exchange rate futures can, of course, be used for speculative as well as hedging purposes.
-One can buy a T-bond contract on \$100,000 of bonds with only \$900 down, in which case a small change in interest rates will result in a very large gain or loss.
+A hedger can buy a Tbond contract on \$100,000 of bonds with only \$3,200 collateral (this is called the margin or the performance bond); a speculator must put down \$4,320.
+With such small initial investments, even a minor change in interest rates will result in a very large gain or loss.
 Still, the primary motivation behind the vast majority of these transactions is to hedge risks, not to create them.